ismetsari/flask-application/README.md

 3. Health Check

     Navigate to **your-minikube-ip:30500/health**.
-You should see the response: {"status": "ok"}.
+You should see the response: status: "ok".

 4. Message Endpoint Check

     Navigate to **your-minikube-ip:30500/message**.
-You should see the response: {"message": "Hello from DevOps case study"}.
+You should see the response: message: "Hello from DevOps case study".

 5. Modify the Deployment

-    Open **main.py** and update the message, for example: Change "Hello from DevOps case study" to "Hello from DevOps case study v2".
+    Open **main.py** and update the message, for example: Change "Hello from DevOps case study" to "Hello from Arf's DevOps case study".

 6. Run the Deployment Pipeline